tatiC/rename_rails_project/README.markdown

 ToDo:
 ====================================================================

-Rename the project folder
+DONE:Rename the project folder (after running the rake task i had to change dir, and then comeback to the new folder)

 DONE:The code that renames the other 10 files and the app_name_folder :)

-Stick with me :)